j0shbregman/MDE-PowerBI-Templates/ASR_scripts/AddShortcuts_with_Intune.md

 Note: Device targeting is preferred in case the end users are not logged on.

 Note 2:  You don't have to add "-MpTaskBarRecoverUtilDownload" since the Powershell script "AddShortcuts.ps1"  will download the MPTaskBarRecover.exe by default.

+Note 3: When running the AddShortcuts.ps1, you should consider using the -force switch.

 ##### 5. “Add groups” select an AAD group for script targeting.
 You may want to select a group of test devices and users.

 ![Intune_deploy_script4](./Images/Intune_deploy_script4.png)